awslabs/aws-lambda-web-adapter/README.md

 For example, you could have configured your API Gateway to have a /orders/{proxy+} and a /catalog/{proxy+} resource.
 Each resource is handled by a separate Lambda functions.
 For this reason, the application inside Lambda may not be aware of the fact that the /orders path exists.
 Use REMOVE_BASE_PATH to remove the /orders prefix when routing requests to the application.
 Defaults to empty string.
 Checkout [SpringBoot](examples/springboot) example.

+### Request Context

+**Request Context** is metadata API Gateway sends to Lambda for a request.
+It usually contains requestId, requestTime, apiId, identity, and authorizer.
+Identity and authorizer are useful to get client identity for authorization.
+API Gateway Developer Guide contains more details [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-input-format).

+Lambda Web Adapter forwards this information to the web applicatioin in a Http Header named "x-amzn-request-context".
+In the web application, you can retrieve the value of this http header and deserialize it into a JSON object.
+Check out [Express.js in Zip](examples/expressjs-zip) on how to use it.

 ## Examples